italiangrid/storm/clientSRM-guide.md

 - A valid personal certificate (so you have to do a *voms-proxy-init* or a *grid-proxy-init*).
 - A SRM endpoint to contact.
-- You have to be authorized to contact the SRM.
+- to be authorized to contact the SRM.

 <a name="srmendpoint">&nbsp;</a>
 ##### SRM endpoint